 Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Are you wondering how to measure a balloon's size?
-The best way is to use a balloon sizer.
-But I'll also show you a super simple alternative -- so, keep reading!
+The best way is to use a balloon measurement box, also called a balloon sizer.

 A balloon sizer is a plastic, wooden or cardboard box with circular cut outs corresponding to various balloon sizes.
 The measurements of the holes usually range from 2 inches to 11 inches.